jamserv/coursera/data-science/r-programming/week-1/readme.md

 ## Quiz Week-1

+**1. R was developed by statisticians working at**
+> Johns Hopkins University

+**2. The definition of free software consists of four freedoms (freedoms 0 through 3).
+Which of the following is NOT one of the freedoms that are part of the definition?
+Select all that apply.**
+*The freedom to prevent users from using the software for undesirable purposes.
+*The freedom to sell the software for any price.

+**3. In R the following are all atomic data types EXCEPT: (Select all that apply)** *matrix

 **4. If I execute the expression x <- 4L in R, what is the class of the object 'x' as determined by the 'class()' function?**
 >numeric